Fred Stella, President

 Ashley Carter Youngblood

 FRED STELLA began his spiritual search within the Hindu Dharma at the age of 15.
-He was initiated into his specific tradition over 20 years ago.
-His training includes time spent in temples and ashrams both here and in India.
-His articles have appeared in Freeman, India Link and Hinduism Today magazines, and the Grand Rapids Press.
-For over a decade Fred has held leadership positions in the local chapter of Self Realization Fellowship (Yogoda Satsanga Society in India) , a worldwide society deeply rooted in the Hindu/Yoga system of teaching.
 He is an ordained Pracharak (which translates to "Outreach Minister") for the West Michigan Hindu Temple.
 Under the direction of Vivekananda Kendra in 2005 Mr. Stella completed a 30 city lecture tour in India, joining the effort to promote indigenous culture and religion in areas facing the encroachment of Western influence.
 In 2011 he was a guest of the Niagara Foundation to study interfaith efforts in Turkey.
 Here in the United States, he has given lectures, facilitated workshops and retreats at schools, churches and in the private sector.
-Fred is a consultant at GVSU, where he is an instructor of Hatha Yoga and meditation to MBA candidates.
-He is also president of Interfaith Dialogue Association, and hosts its weekly radio program on Religion and Spirituality, Common Threads on local NPR affiliate, WGVU-FM.
 Mr. Stella was educated at the University of Detroit, where he majored in Media Studies.
-Besides IDA, Fred sits on the advisory boards of Grand Dialogue (promoting conversations between Science and Religion), The Kaufman Interfaith Institute and the West Michigan chapter of the ACLU, where he often consults on freedom of religion issues.
-In 2012 Mayor George Heartwell presented Fred with the city's "Champion of Diversity Award" for his work in interfaith relations
+Besides IDA, Fred sits on the Executive Council of the Hindu American Foundation and the West Michigan chapter of the ACLU, where he often consults on freedom of religion issues.
+In 2012 Mayor George Heartwell presented Fred with the city's "Champion of Diversity Award" for his work in interfaith relations.

 DEANA WEIBEL was born in Orange, California and received her Ph.D. in cultural anthropology from UC San Diego in 2001.
 She began teaching anthropology at Grand Valley State University in 2003 and her most frequently taught class is Comparative Religions.
 Deana does ethnographic research primarily in Rocamadour, France and Chimayó, New Mexico, studying Roman Catholic pilgrimage sites and their use by both Catholics and people from other religious groups.
 She has also written on the religious practices of astronauts with her husband, Glen E. Swanson.